Gyuri1/FMC_ID_Firewall/README.md

 Please visit http://127.0.0.1:5000/

-`Settings` menu: you can configure the FMC and AD parameters `AD Group Based Policy` menu : You can select the necessary AD groups.
+`Settings` menu: you can configure the FMC and AD parameters.
+`AD Group Based Policy` menu : You can select the necessary AD groups.

 `Select Groups` : You can enter the necessary AD groups into the system.
 `Deploy`: New policy will be deployed.
 `Reset`: The policy will be modified with disabled rule.

 # WARNING:

 - Please review the NEW policy before deploying it!
 - Use it at your own risk!
 THIS IS DEMO CODE - NO WARRANTY OR SUPPORT IS IMPLIED OR PROVIDED!
 - PRs are welcome!
 - It was tested with FMC 7.3 versions as well, but older releases were not tested.